 Plan what showbags you're going to buy (if any) by checking them out online beforehand.

-When you get to the show either buy your showbags at the end or hire a locker in the public stand (a good midway point between all the attractions) so you’re not hauling stuff around everywhere.
+I recommend buying your showbags at the end of your visit or hiring a $2 locker in the public stand (a good midway point between all the attractions) so you’re not hauling stuff around everywhere.